Noam2Stein/ggmath/README.md

 `ggmath` types are fully generic over absolutely everything.

-The `Vector` type is generic over length, type, and whether it's aligned for fast operations, or unaligned to save space.
+The `Vector` type is generic over length, type, and whether it's aligned for SIMD, or unaligned to save space.

-The `Matrix` type is generic over column count, row count, type, alignment, and whether it's column-major or row-major.
+The `Matrix` type is generic over column count, row count, type, alignment (like vectors), and whether it's column-major or row-major.

-The `Aabb` type is generic over length, type, alignment, and it's inner representation (by min+size, min+max, or center+extents).
+The `Aabb` type is generic over length, type, alignment, and it's inner representation (repr by min+size, min+max, or center+extents).

 ### Vectors